 Several groundbreaking engineering advances distinguished the 1958 Impala’s chassis and suspension systems from its predecessors.

-The XF frame design utilized for the 1958 model year marked the final iteration before making the shift to GM’s X-frame architecture in 1959.
-Chevrolet implemented full coil spring suspension at all four corners for the first time in company history, replacing traditional leaf spring rear systems and markedly improving ride quality and handling characteristics.
+The XF frame design utilized for the 1958 model year marked the final iteration before shifting to GM’s X-frame architecture in 1959.
+Chevrolet implemented full coil-spring suspension at all four corners for the first time in the company’s history, replacing traditional leaf-spring rear systems and markedly improving ride quality and handling characteristics.

 The optional air ride suspension represented cutting-edge pneumatic technology, featuring compressor-driven height adjustment capabilities that predated similar Lincoln systems by decades.

-Built on a 117.5-inch wheelbase with overall dimensions of 209.1 inches in length and 77.7 inches in width, the chassis maintained traditional Chevrolet-specific construction methods before GM’s platform-sharing initiative began.
+Built on a 117.5-inch wheelbase with overall dimensions of 209.1 inches in length and 77.7 inches in width, the chassis was built using traditional Chevrolet-specific construction methods before GM’s platform-sharing initiative began.

 The initial design work was completed by Clare MacKichan’s team starting in June 1956, establishing the engineering foundation for this revolutionary chassis architecture.